Waikebber/DS3000-Election-Project/README.md

 ## Overview

-This project was developed as part of the coursework for DS3000 Foundations of Data Science at Northeastern University.
-Our team used the unofficial 2018 election data from the MIT Election Data and Science Lab to apply data science techniques on 'real-world' datasets.
-The primary goal of this project was to identify the most significant demographics affecting election outcomes.
+This project was developed as part of the DS3000 Foundations of Data Science coursework at Northeastern University.
+Our team utilized the unofficial 2018 election data from the MIT Election Data and Science Lab to apply data science techniques to 'real-world' datasets.
+The primary goal of this project was to identify the demographics most significantly affecting election outcomes.
+This involved training models to determine whether a county was a 'Swing' county, defined as having a 5% or less difference between Democratic and Republican votes.
+The most important features identified during model training were deemed the most significant demographics affecting election outcomes.

 ## Data Source